 Getting pre-approval – whether it’s a quick online approval or a full assessment – can really shave time and stress off your house hunt.

 What is home loan pre-approval?

-- It establishes your financial position with the lender and yourself
+It establishes your financial position with the lender

-- It indicates just how much a lender will lend you, and what type of house you can afford to buy
+It indicates approximately how much you might expect to borrow and what type of house you can afford to buy

-Pre-approval is not a binding guarantee of finance - things can still change throughout the home buying process that can impact your ability to service a loan.
-But it’s generally a good idea to get pre-approved for a loan before settling on a house to buy, as it can give you a much better answer to the question: “Can I afford to buy my dream house?”
+Pre-approval is not a binding guarantee of finance - things can still change through the home buying process and impact your ability to service a loan.
+However, it’s generally a good idea to get pre-approved for a loan before settling on a house to buy, as it can give you a much better answer to the question: “Can I afford to buy my dream house?”